 New England Eye Commonwealth and New England Eye Roslindale are our two flagship owned and operated patient care locations.
 They provide comprehensive eye care to individuals in the Greater Boston area.

-2. New England Eye On-Sight Mobile Eye Clinic
+2. New England College of Optometry Mobile Eye Clinic

 The fully equipped mobile clinic provides access to vision care by traveling throughout the state and delivering services at elder housing sites, senior centers, preschools, and schools in rural and urban communities.